-I. Sensory gating and prepulse inhibition (PPI)
+I. Sensorimotor gating and prepulse inhibition (PPI)

 III.
 Dendritic integration and mechanisms of neural decision-making

 The balance and relative timing of excitation and inhibition is increasingly believed to be of critical importance for sensory coding and neural decision-making in the central nervous system.
 However, the neuronal integration steps that occur within sensorimotor networks in response to sensory input are not well understood due to the limited access to mechanisms at the cellular level, especially in vertebrate neural systems.
 We address this issue by combining electrophysiological and behavioral investigations in the goldfish Mauthner cell system.
 We quantify behavioral measures to predict the neural transformation underlying the decision-making process used by the animal to avoid collision with an approaching object.
 Our results imply that the threshold (decision) function is the product of a multiplication of excitatory and inhibitory dendritic signals reflecting the increasing retinal image size during object approach.
 We recently have shown this multiplication is biophysically implemented by a non-linear interaction at the level of the Mauthner cell.
 We also ask how the Mauthner cell processes multimodal sensory inputs with different temporal characteristics i.e., gradual visual loom stimuli and abrupt sounds (mimicking a diving bird breaking the water surface) to generate a behavioral decision.